HomeFundingsEventsArticlesJournal Impact Factor

 • Faith-based organizations

 Applications may be submitted by a single eligible applicant or by multiple organizations applying as a consortium.
 Where an application is submitted as a consortium, an eligible entity must be designated as the lead applicant, which will serve as the primary recipient of the award and hold full responsibility for grant administration, compliance, reporting, and performance under the grant.
-Individuals, foreign entities, and sole proprietorship organizations are not eligible to compete for, or receive, awards made under this announcement.
+Each member of the consortium must meet the Resolution of Civil Rights Matters threshold requirement.

 Application Process